Usarneme/photo_api_cli/README.md

 ---

-### Installation Instructions
+### Usage Instructions

 1. Clone this repository with `git clone https://github.com/Usarneme/photo_api_cli`
 2. Enter the new directory with `cd photo_api_cli`
 3. Enter the main program entrypoint directory with `cd main`
-4. Compile an executable with `go build`; this will generate a file called _main_

----

-### Usage Instructions

-- If on a Mac or POSIX-compliant Linux machine, run the compiled binary from within the main/ directory by typing `./main` in your terminal of choice
+4. If on a Mac or POSIX-compliant Linux machine, run the compiled binary from within the main/ directory by typing `./main` in your terminal of choice
-- Utilize `./main --help` to see usage instructions:
+5. Utilize `./main --help` to see usage instructions:

 ```
 [usage] - You can call this CLI application with an optional album number.
 [usage] - Either provide a number: ./main 18
 [usage] - or, with no arguments to see the first set of albums: ./main
 ```

+---

+### Installation Instructions

+(Optional) Only follow these if you want to compile from source:

+1. Clone this repository with `git clone https://github.com/Usarneme/photo_api_cli`
+2. Enter the new directory with `cd photo_api_cli`
+3. Enter the main program entrypoint directory with `cd main`
+4. Compile an executable with `go build`; this will generate a file called _main_

 ---